-- 11.10.6.3 In the event of a tie in score, the ranking of the results will be determined in the following order: - 11.10.6.3.1 For ties occurring in all Rounds, except for those ties as set out below in 11.10.6.3.2:

-Individuals and Teams:

-- - Greatest number of 10's (including inner 10's); - - Greatest number of X's (inner 10's); - After this, athletes still tying will be declared equal; but for ranking purposes, i.e. for a position in the match play charts of the Finals Rounds, a disk toss will declare the position of those declared equal. - 11.10.6.3.2 For ties regarding the entrance to the Elimination Rounds, the progress from one stage of the competition to the next or for deciding the Medal placements after a Finals Round there will be shoot-offs to break the ties (without considering the number of 10's and X's):
+- 11.10.6.3 In the event of a tie in score, the ranking of the results will be determined in the following order: - 11.10.6.3.1 For ties occurring in all Rounds, except for those ties as set out below in article 11.10.6.3.2: - Individuals and Teams: - Greatest number of 11's; - Greatest number of 10's; - After this, athletes still tying will be declared equal; but for ranking purposes, i.e. for a position in the match play charts of the Finals Rounds, a disk toss will declare the position of those declared equal. - 11.10.6.3.2 For ties regarding the entrance to the Elimination Rounds, the progress from one stage of the competition to the next or for deciding the Medal placements after a Finals Round there will be shoot-offs to break the ties (without considering the number of 11's and 10's):